Some Fundamental Theorems in Mathematics: Steinitz theorem

-The Euler polyhedron formula which was first seen in examples by Ren\'e Descartes \cite{Aczel} but seen by Euler in 1750 to work for general planar graphs.
-Euler already gave an induction proof (also in 1752) but the first complete proof appears having been given first by Legendre in 1794.
-The Steinitz theorem was proven by Ernst Steinitz in 1922, evenso he obtained the result already in 1916.
+The Euler polyhedron formula has first been noticed in examples by Ren\'e Descartes \cite{Aczel} and written down in a secret notebook.
+It was realized by Euler in 1750 that the formula works for general planar graphs.
+Euler already gave an induction proof (also in 1752) but the first complete proof appears have been given first by Legendre in 1794.
+The Steinitz theorem was proven by Ernst Steinitz in 1922, even so he obtained the result already in 1916.
 In general, a planar graph always defines a finite generalized CW complex in which the faces are the 2-cells, the edges are the 1-cells and the vertices are the 0-cells.
-The embedding in the plane defines then a {\bf geometric realization} of this combinatorial structure as a topological 2-sphere.
-But the realization is not necessarily be achievable in the form of a convex polyhedron.
-Take a {\bf tree graph} for example, a connected graph without triangles and without closed loops.
-It is planar but it is not even 2-connected.
+The embedding in the plane defines then a {\bf geometric realization} of this combinatorial structure as a topological 2-sphere (as the 2-sphere is the compactification of the plane).
+The structure is not required to be achievable in the form of a convex polyhedron.
+And it is in general not: take a {\bf tree graph} for example, a connected graph without triangles and without closed loops.
+It is planar but it is not even $2$-connected.
 The number of vertices $v$ and the number of edges $e$ satisfy $v-e=1$.
-After embedding the tree in the plane, we have one face so that $f=1$.
-The Euler polyhedron formula $v-e+f=2$ is verified but the graph is not polyhedral.
-Even in the extreme case where $G$ is a one-point graph, the Euler formula holds: in that case there is $v=1$ vertex, $e=0$ edges and $f=1$ faces (the complement of the point in the plane) and still $v-e+f=2$.
-The 3-connectedness assures that the realization can be done using convex polyhedra.
-It is even possible to have force the vertices of the polyhedron to be on the integer lattice.
-See \cite{gruenbaum,Ziegler}.
+After embedding the tree in the plane, we have exactly one face, so that $f=1$.
+The Euler polyhedron formula $v-e+f=2$ is verified, but the graph is far from polyhedral.
+Even in the extreme case, where $G$ is a one-point graph, the Euler formula holds: in that case there are $v=1$ vertices, $e=0$ edges and $f=1$ faces (given by the complement of the point in the plane) so that still $v-e+f=2$ holds The 3-connectedness assures that the realization can be done using convex polyhedra.
+It is then even possible to have force the vertices of the polyhedron to be on the integer lattice points \cite{gruenbaum,Ziegler}.
 In \cite{gruenbaum}, it is stated that the Steinitz theorem is ``the most important and deepest known result for 3-polytopes".